-"The Seagate Savvio 2.5-inch enterprise disc drive provides HP design flexibility in creating higher-density, smaller form factor servers and modular storage arrays," said Paul Perez, vice president of storage, networks and infrastructure, Industry Standard Servers, HP.
-"Fortune 2000 customers are continually demanding higher levels of density and performance from rack-optimized products.
-Combining the smaller 2.5-inch disc drive size with the expandable Serial Attached SCSI (SAS) interface allows HP to deliver the highest performance density in the storage and server markets."
+"The Seagate Savvio 2.5 inch enterprise disc drive provides HP design flexibility in creating higher-density, smaller form factor servers and modular storage arrays," said Paul Perez, Vice President of Storage, Networks and Infrastructure, Industry Standard Servers, HP.
+"Fortune 2000 customers are continually demanding higher levels of density and performance from rack-optimised products.
+Combining the smaller 2.5 inch disc drive size with the expandable Serial Attached SCSI (SAS) interface allows HP to deliver the highest performance density in the storage and server markets."

 Savvio is a true enterprise-class drive, designed specifically to meet the demanding requirements of enterprise applications.
-In addition to its fast 10,000 rpm spin speed, the Savvio disc drive has an impressive reliability specification of 1.4 million hours MTBF.
-And unlike MTBF testing for ATA and SATA disc drives based on desktop-environment conditions, Savvio's reliability rating is specified based on testing in a 7/24/365 100% duty cycle enterprise-class workload environment and therefore is ideally suited for meeting the needs of IT professionals challenged by continuing server and storage consolidation.
+In addition to its fast 10,000-rpm spindle speed, the Savvio disc drive has an impressive reliability specification of 1.4 million hours MTBF.
+And unlike MTBF testing for ATA and SATA disc drives based on desktop-environment conditions, Savvio's reliability rating is specified based on testing in a 7x24x365 100% duty cycle enterprise-class workload environment and therefore is ideally suited for meeting the needs of IT professionals challenged by continuing server and storage consolidation.

 The drive's form factor accelerates hardware consolidation and improves storage array performance.
 Today, 3U storage racks address up to 70% of the market demand.
 Tomorrow, reduced-footprint Savvio-enabled storage arrays would allow 70% more IOPS in a smaller space than many existing arrays, or 150% more IOPS/U. For those designing blade servers, Savvio disc drives enable high duty cycle enterprise-class computing on each individual server blade.
 Savvio-enabled blade servers provide significantly more IOPS-per-blade at higher levels of reliability while increasing the server's scalability and flexibility.

-Savvio drives were built to accommodate the grueling, rapid-fire data access brought forth in transactional environments.
+Savvio drives were built to accommodate the gruelling, rapid-fire data access taking place in transactional environments.
 Rather than just being a repository for application data, storage is becoming an enabler of the real-time enterprise.
-The rising deployment of business intelligence, OLTP (online transaction processing), STP (straight-through processing) and other transaction-intensive applications like decision support systems and Microsoft Server Exchange is putting a premium on rapid information transfer, access and retrieval.
+The rising deployment of business intelligence, OLTP (online transaction processing), STP (straight-through processing) and other transaction-intensive applications, such as decision support systems and Microsoft Server Exchange, is putting a premium on rapid information transfer, access and retrieval.

-Seagate is the worldwide leader in the design, manufacturing and marketing of hard disc drives, providing products for a wide range of Enterprise, PC, Notebook and Consumer Electronics applications.
-The Company is committed to delivering award-winning products, customer support and reliability, to meet the world's growing demand for information storage.
+About Seagate Seagate is the industry leader in the design, manufacturing and marketing of hard disc drives, providing products for a wide range of Enterprise, PC, Notebook and Consumer Electronics applications.
+The Company is committed to delivering award-winning products, customer support and reliability to meet the world's growing demand for information storage.
 Seagate can be found around the globe and at www.seagate.com.